Getting your horse ready for competition

 What about horse feed supplements?

 It’s not just the horse’s energy requirements that change with increased workload.
 Feeds formulated for horses in harder work often have higher levels of vitamins and minerals some of which are powerful antioxidants.
-These are especially important to counteract some of the deleterious effects of exercise.
+These are especially important to counteract some of the effects of exercise and aid recovery.

-When feeding a fibre only ration or significantly less than recommended of a feed with added vitamins and minerals ideally the ration should be topped up with a source of vitamins and minerals such as Dengie Performance+ Balancer or Performance Vits & Mins which are both formulated with performance in mind.
+When feeding a fibre only ration or significantly less than recommended of a feed with added vitamins and minerals, the ration should be topped up with a source of vitamins and minerals such as Dengie Performance+ Balancer or Performance Vits & Mins.
+Both of which are formulated with performance in mind and so have elevated levels of the key nutrients the sports horse needs.

 Performance+ Balancer is our higher specification balancer designed for the performance horse.
 Based on alfalfa and linseed the balancer supplies good quality nutrients to help with coat shine and condition.
 We also include a full range of B vitamins, which are important for efficient energy metabolism and chelated minerals for improved absorption.
 The Performance+ Balancer is molasses free making it ideal for horses and ponies who require a low sugar diet.
 As well as providing a broad-spectrum of vitamins and minerals Performance+ Balancer also contains glucosamine for joint support and prebiotics for digestive support.